LangeTo/calculations-pico/README.md

 ```

 ### to dos
+#### soon
+- Update ```README.md``` and the ```ui.py``` with instructions on usage and what the app does.
+- Display table with mean and SD of the currently shown groups in the violin plots of the number of couplexes.

+#### sooner or later
-- ```cluster_calculation.py``` still runs with pandas, while the rest runs with polars.
+- ```cluster_calculation.py``` still runs with ```pandas```, while the rest runs with ```polars```.
 This necessiates the conversion of dataframe types at some points.
--
+Harmonize this issue by consistently using ```polars```.
+- Enable upload of multiple files and their processing.
+- Enable upload of files from other dPCR systems such as naica from Stilla.
+- Enable custom clustering (or thresholding) for very raw data to generate suitable 2-dimensional dPCR data from monochrom multiplexing.
+- Enable absolute quantification based on the couplex counts.
+However, under saturated conditions the couplex concentration equals the antigen concentration ([Gross *et al.* 2024](https://www.biorxiv.org/content/10.1101/2024.03.19.585761v2))